-In 2017/18 the Group, via its brand Novus, remains the largest provider of offender learning and skills in England and Wales.
-The funding responsibility for offender learning is now the responsibility of the Ministry of Justice (MoJ) and Novus continues to deliver across five OLASS regions, the Young People estate and the new build prison HMP Berwyn, currently working with 60,733 distinct learners.
+In 2018/19 the Group, via its brand Novus, remains the largest provider of offender learning and skills in England and Wales following its successful bid submissions in the Prison Education Framework (PEF) procurement.
+Novus was successful in 7 Lots maintaining and broadening its geographical presence with the new area of the West Midlands.
+The PEF contracts commenced on 1st April 2019 following the close out of the OLASS4 contract at the end of March 2019.
+In addition Novus continues to deliver across the Young People estate and the new build prison HMP Berwyn, currently working with 63,612 distinct learners.

-Novus continues to build on its specialism in delivering programmes to offenders within secure environments and community settings.
+Novus continues to build on its specialism in delivering programmes to offenders within secure environments and community settings and remains the sector leader for quality.
 The delivery approach is through an integrated and partnership method, working with all appropriate organisations in order to provide best value with a focus on local needs and employment or further training on release.
 Therefore, Novus has developed significant capacity, unrivalled experience, expertise and technical knowledge supported by a dedicated local and national infrastructure that facilitates an ability to provide a responsive and innovative approach based on individuals needs aligned to the specification of the service.